amicloud/SealSlicer/README.md

 ## 🛠️ Current Progress

 ### ✔️ Mesh Rendering Engine
 - Fully implemented and operational.
-- Provides accurate and efficient rendering of 3D meshes for slicing.
+- Provides accurate and efficient rendering of 3D meshes.
+- Currently using a basic Physically Based Renderering shader
+- Really need to add an orthographic view and a button to change between ortho and perspective

 ### 🖥️ CPU-only Slicer

 - **Status:** Working
-- Implements basic slicing functionality using CPU resources.

-### 🎛️ GPU Compute Slicer
+- Able to slice most objects correctly.
+- Generates image data that will be usable by a future g-code/printer file creator and ctb sdk
+- Has some bugs where some polygons in a slice are not rendered properly -- weird issues affecting <1% of slice images
+- Fully multithreaded, will use 100% of each core currently

+### 🛠️ Printer Settings Module

-- **Status:** Kind of working but mostly broken
+- **Status:** Basic Functionality Implemented.
-- Utilizes GPU acceleration for enhanced slicing performance.
-- Minor issues are being addressed and expected to be resolved soon.
+  - Load printer settings from `.toml` files for easy configuration and customization.
+- **Planned Functionality:**
+  - GUI for creating and editing printer profiles
+  - Some way to actually select a printer, it is currently hardcoded

 ### 🖥️ Highly Responsive UI

 - **Status:** Implemented.
-- The user interface is responsive; however, slicing currently blocks the UI thread.
-An easy fix is planned to ensure seamless user experience.
+- The user interface is responsive; however, slicing currently blocks the UI thread but that should be easy to resolve later -- low priority right now

 ### 🔄 Multithreading

-- **Status:** In progress.
+- **Status:** Looking Good.
 - Actively working on leveraging multithreading to enhance performance wherever beneficial.
+- CPU Slicer is able to utilize all cpu resources.
+It's actually a bit of a hog but really fast.
+Might need to configure niceness/priority somehow

 ---

 ## 🚀 Upcoming Features

-### 🛠️ Printer Settings Module

-- **Status:** Not started.
-- **Planned Functionality:**
-  - Load and manage printer settings from `.json` files for easy configuration and customization.

 ### 📝 G-code/3D Printer File Generator

 - **Status:** Not started.
 - **Planned Functionality:**
-  - Generate G-code files compatible with MSLA resin printers, enabling direct printing from SealSlicer.
+  - Generate G-code files compatible with MSLA resin printers

 ### 🖼️ G-code/Slice Images Viewer